Youth & Education

 Learn More

-Palazzo Strozzi has a rich and storied history; it was built in the 15th century to serve as the residence of Filippo Strozzi.
-Strozzi designed the palace in the style of aristocratic Renaissance architecture with the goal of creating Florence's "largest and finest palazzo."
-Following his death, his children moved into the palazzo in 1505 and it remained in the family until 1937, when it was purchased by the Instituto Nazionale delle Assicurazioni.
-Palazzo Strozzi was transformed into Florence's largest and most influential exhibition venue, and was later granted permission to host cultural activities.
-Today, Palazzo Strozzi hosts exhibitions including art that ranges from the historic masterpieces of Leonardo da Vinci to the contemporary works of Ai Weiwei.
-The institution also engages in extensive cultural programming and arts education.
-Palazzo Strozzi hosts public debates and events that investigate major contemporary issues, including the evolving relationship between art and culture.
-Further, it conducts professional training and conferences, as well as educational programming for families, youth, schools and universities.
-Palazzo Strozzi's educational programming is driven by inclusivity and offers specialized activities for visitors with autism and diseases such as Alzheimer's and Parkinson's.
+After a multi-year renovation, Palazzo Strozzi was transformed into Florence's biggest and most influential exhibition venue.
+Today, Palazzo Strozzi hosts exhibitions including art that ranges from the High Renaissance masterpieces of Leonardo da Vinci to the contemporary masterworks of Ai Weiwei.
+The institution also engages in extensive cultural programming and arts education while staging public debates and events that investigate major contemporary issues, including the evolving relationship between art and culture.
+Further, it hosts professional training and conferences, as well as educational programming for families, youth, schools and universities.

 Educational Programming